-The core gameplay follows the familiar style we have become accustomed to.
-You have the main story missions, which are presented a little different as you receive a branched choice of what arc to play next.
+The core gameplay follows the familiar style we have become accustomed to but the main story missions are presented a little different, as you receive a branched choice of what arc to play next.
 You will go through 20 levels trying to collect over a certain number of studs, save Stan Lee, Find 10 Minikits and one character card.
-You may notice that the Red Brick is missing; however, these have returned but they are pink bricks as our host this time is Gwen-Pool and they are located within 10 bonus missions which you unlock whilst in free-roam mode.
+You may notice that the Red Brick is missing – these have returned but they are pink bricks as our host this time is Gwen-Pool, and they’re not found in regular levels, they’re located within 10 bonus missions which you unlock whilst in free-roam mode.

-The enemies have health bars instead of hearts yet your character never levels up or gets stronger so defeating these enemies can drag on.
+The enemies have health bars instead of hearts, yet your character never levels up or gets stronger, so defeating these enemies can drag on.
 For example, one boss took me about 15-20 minutes to defeat as I was taking off about 1 mm of health with each hit.
-Whilst I was live streaming the game, the viewers actually preferred the health bar over the usual hearts style so I imagine it is just down to personal preference.
-I just felt like it was something different but a little too different to the LEGO formula to allow it to feel ‘right’.
+Whilst I was live-streaming the game, the viewers actually preferred the health bar over the usual hearts style, so I imagine it is just down to personal preference.
+I just felt like it was something different but a little ‘too different’ from the LEGO formula.

-You can pick what happens when you press attack, when you hold attack, jump, and double jump etc.… You can customise every last part of your skillset including the best thing I’ve ever seen in a LEGO game – you can pick every freeplay ability and put it on one person.
+You can pick what happens when you press the attack button, when you hold attack, jump, and double jump etc.… You can customise every last part of your skillset including the best thing I’ve ever seen in a LEGO game – you can pick every Freeplay ability and put it on one person.
 What does this mean?
-Well, your created character can burn things, lift heavy objects, walk through poison etc.… So instead of remembering who does what, you can give all the abilities to one person who can do everything.
+Well, your created character can burn things, lift heavy objects, walk through poison, etc.… So instead of remembering who does what, you can give all the abilities to one person who can do everything.
 This may not seem like much, but in a game where it isn’t obvious what each character can do, I found this very useful and a great help.

 Finally, just like LEGO Ninjago, we have a new multiplayer mode which is a separate option from the pause menu.
 Here, up to four players or CPU can play either capture the flag or colour clash (imagine Splatoon but all on one screen with 4 players) on one of four small battlegrounds.
 These are more akin to Mario Party mini-games than full-on multiplayer modes and will offer a limited distraction from the main game.
 Personally, I preferred the LEGO Ninjago multiplayer section more than this one, as the games were more varied with bigger maps.

-LEGO Marvel Superheroes 2 was a good addition to the franchise.
-The customisation and amount of things to do are spectacular and I can see this easily taking over 25 hours to see and do everything it has to offer.
-However, the switch to health bars with the influx of boss and long-winded battles pulled it down a bit for me.
-At some points, the game felt like a drag which was really disappointing as it had the basis of being something really good.
+LEGO Marvel Super Heroes 2 was a good addition to the franchise and a worthy sequel.
+The customisation and number of things to do is spectacular, I can imagine this easily taking over 25 hours to see and do everything it has to offer.
+However, the switch to health bars and the influx of bosses with long-winded battles pulled it down a bit for me.
+At some points, the game felt like a drag, which was really disappointing as it had the basis of being something really special.